mexitek/myWebHook/README.md

 Simply download place the file `myWebHook.php` in your `www` or `public_html` directory on your hosting account.

+> If you can SSH into your webhost and navigate to your public_html/ or www/ directory, simply run: `wget http://rawgithub.com/mexitek/myWebHook/master/myWebHook.php`

 ## Customization

 Edit the first couple of variables in `myWebHook.php`.
 You can choose to change the name of your main git remote,